stawberri/shindan/README.md

 const shindan = require('shindan')

 shindan
-  .diagnose(587458, 'pudding')
+  .diagnose(587327, 'Pudding')
-  .then(console.log) // Chaotic Good Leafdancer of Animal, Pudding the Enlightened.
+  .then(console.log) // Yes, Pudding is 795% cute.
 ```

 Authors on ShindanMaker create short, often comical diagnoses based on message fragments that are shuffled together, and then visitors enter their names and read these random diagnoses with their names inserted in.
 I couldn't find an official API to do this on ShindanMaker's site, so I decided to just scrape their website for data.

 ## Usage
 ### promise = shindan.diagnose(shindanID, name[, callback])
+Sends a request to ShindanMaker for the provided `shindanID` with your `name`.

 * `shindanID` *number*.
 You can find this in your shindan's uri.
 Must be an integer.
 * `name` *string*.
 Who is the diagnosis for?
 Can't be an empty string, but can be anything else ShindanMaker supports.
 * `promise` / `callback` You can use either or both.
   - `result` *string*.
 Diagnosis result.
   - `error` *Error*.
 You can get request errors, which are internet issues, and parsing errors, which would happen because ShindanMaker changed their site markup.
-Please report the latter type of error.

-At the moment, the only thing you can do with shindan is look up diagnosis results.
+Generally, providing the same pair of arguments will give you the same results for a day.
+[Try it yourself](https://en.shindanmaker.com/587458) for more details.

+### promise = shindan.list(options[, callback])
+Scrapes ShindanMaker's list page, passing `options` as a query string.

+* `options` You can either provide an object or a string here.
+If you leave this blank, you'll get the newest listing.
+  - *string*.
+Provide a string instead of an object and it'll be treated as the `mode` parameter.
+  - *object*.
+Query string parameters.
+Some useful ones:
+    - `mode` Your list mode.
+You can find them by browsing [ShindanMaker](https://en.shindanmaker.com/c/list), but the most useful one is probably `hot` for HOT items.
+    - `p` List page.
+* `promise` / `callback` You can use either or both.
+  - `results` *array*.
+An array of objects representing the items found in the list
+    - `order` *number*.
+The current list index
+    - `id` *number*.
+Shindan ID
+    - `title` *string*.
+Shindan name / title
+    - `diagnoses` *number*.
+Number of diagnoses given.
+Sometimes inaccurate.
+    - `description` *string*.
+Shindan description
+    - `favorites` *number*.
+Number of favorites
+    - `author` *string*.
+Whoever wrote the shindan
+    - `tags` *array*.
+An array of strings representing the tags given to this shindan